cmarti/epik_analyses/README.md

-# Learning Sequence-Function Relationships with Scalable, Interpretable Gaussian Processes
+# Learning sequence-function relationships with scalable, interpretable Gaussian processes

 This repository contains the code to reproduce the analyses and figures from our publication on using Gaussian process models to infer sequence-function relationships.